junksamiad/template-sender-engine/lld/processing-engines/whatsapp/06-twilio-processing-and-final-db-update.md

-# WhatsApp Processing Engine - Template and Message Processing
+# WhatsApp Processing Engine - Twilio Processing and Final DB Update

 > **Part 6 of 9 in the WhatsApp Processing Engine documentation series**

 ## 1. Introduction

-This document details the complete message processing flow in the WhatsApp Processing Engine, including template management, message sending through the Twilio API, and conversation tracking.
-It covers how templates are managed, how messages are processed and sent, and how conversation records are updated in DynamoDB.
-The document also includes details about business integration setup and status tracking.
+This document details how the WhatsApp Processing Engine handles message sending through the Twilio API and updates the final conversation record in DynamoDB.
+It covers the complete flow from preparing the Twilio message to storing the final conversation state, including all metrics and message data.

 Key areas covered:
-1. Template Management and Structure
+1. Twilio Message Preparation
-2. Message Sending Process
+2. Template Message Sending
-3. Twilio Integration
+3. Message Status Tracking
-4. Conversation Record Updates
+4. Final DynamoDB Update Structure
-5. Status Tracking
+5. Error Handling
-6. Business Integration Setup
+6. Webhook Integration

 ## 2. WhatsApp Template Structure